Mads Krogsgaard Thomsen

-Mads Krogsgaard Thomsen (born December 27, 1960) is a Danish businessman, CEO of the Novo Nordisk Foundation and former Executive Vice President of Research & Development, head of R&D and Chief Scientific Officer (CSO) at the pharmaceutical company Novo Nordisk.
+Mads Krogsgaard Thomsen (born December 27, 1960) is a Danish businessman who is the CEO of the Novo Nordisk Foundation and former executive vice president of research & development (R&D), head of R&D and chief scientific officer at the pharmaceutical company Novo Nordisk.

 Education and background

 Thomsen went to boarding school in Epsom, Surrey in Great Britain from 1967 to 1971.
 He graduated from high school from Rungsted Statsskole in 1979.
 He holds a master's degree from The Royal Veterinary and Agricultural University in 1986, now part of the University of Copenhagen.
 According to Krogsgaard Thomsen himself, he originally wanted to be a practicing veterinarian, and was inspired by the British television series All Creatures Great And Small.
 At the Royal Veterinary and Agricultural University, however, he started to take an interest in pursuing a career in either science or the pharmaceutical industry.
 He finished his PhD. from the same university in 1989 and obtained the DSc.
 (Doctor of Science) degree within the pharmacology of experimental therapeutics in 1991.